 Introduction

 In today’s world, herbals play a significant role in boosting immunity and preventing diseases.
-In some parts of the world, they are the primarily required materials for health care system..However, more recently, herbs and spices have been identified as sources of various phytochemicals, many of which possess powerful antioxidant activity1.
+In some parts of the world, they are the primarily required materials for health care system.
+However, more recently, herbs and spices have been identified as sources of various phytochemicals, many of which possess powerful antioxidant activity1.
 An antioxidant has power to scavenge and remove reactive

 oxygen species or reduce oxidative substances in order to protect tissues and organs from oxidative damage2.
-Further, some plants or specific combinations of herbs in formulations may act as antioxidants by exerting superoxide scavenging activity or by increasing superoxide dismutase activity in various tissue site3Plant antioxidants plays a vital role in the battle against cellular damage and disease.
+Further, some plants or specific combinations of herbs in formulations may act as antioxidants by exerting superoxide scavenging activity or by increasing superoxide dismutase activity in various tissue site3.
+Plant antioxidants plays a vital role in the battle against cellular damage and disease.
 As folklore has long instructed, certain plants play specific

 roles in disease prevention and treatment.
 A well-known hepatic antioxidant, silymarin, from the milk thistle (Silybum marianum), for example, inhibits liver damage by scavenging free radicals among other mechanisms4.
 Hence, plants with antioxidant properties are becoming popular all over the world in the past few decades and there is a growing research interest in plants as a therapeutic agent.